turingschool-examples/challenges/rails-mini-project.markdown

 This afternoon, use these new skills to start adding the following features to a new Rails application. **TDD is not dead.**

+### Setting Expectations

+Use [this question guide](https://gist.github.com/rwarbelow/0fed3529495a814eabb1) to establish group norms.

 ### Project Options

 * IdeaBox